karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - Typing: widens K to unknown (result items are full shape).
 - setProjectionAll<KAttr extends readonly string[]>(indices: ITS[] | readonly ITS[], attrs: KAttr): QueryBuilder<…, KAttr>
   - Runtime: applies the same ProjectionExpression across the supplied indices (or all, if a “current indices” form is later added).
-  - Typing: narrows builder K to KAttr, keeping a uniform projected shape aligned with Entity Manager’s merged result semantics.
+  - Typing: narrows K to KAttr, keeping a uniform projected shape aligned with Entity Manager’s merged result semantics.

 Notes